Emotional Support Animal VS Service Animal

 Psychiatric Service Dog vs Emotional Support Animal

 Many people get confused between psychiatric dogs and emotional support dogs since both of them are used for a somewhat similar purpose.
 However, a psychiatric dog will need proper training to identify any panic signs and get help and assist the conflicted person.
-To travel or live with one legally, you’ll need a PSD letter issued by a licensed mental health professional.
-An emotional support animal, on the other hand, does not need any proper training.

 The only job of these animals is they provide emotional and mental support and help to their owners.
 They are not protected under the ADA law and do not enjoy full-fledged rights like a service dog or animal.